 - The government has confirmed that employees can continue to claim the grant for employees who are serving their notice period (whether contractual or statutory notice).

 - The rules on calculating statutory redundancy and notice payments have also been amended to ensure they are paid at the employee’s normal full rate of pay rather than reduced furlough pay.

 - The government has announced a new job retention bonus of £1,000 for every worker who is brought back from furlough.
 We have written about this here.

 - To help employers with their next steps, we’ve produced a timeline of the wind-down of the furlough scheme showing the key dates and questions for employers.

 - HMRC has produced guidance for employers on the Coronavirus Job Retention Scheme (CJRS) and separate guidance for employees.
-Both sets of guidance have been amended multiple times and were last updated on 1 July.
+Both sets of guidance have been amended multiple times and were last updated on 3 and 7 August.
 There is also guidance on which employees you can put on furlough, a step-by-step guide for employers on how to claim through the scheme, guidance on how to work out 80% of wages, and information on claiming back Statutory Sick Pay (SSP).
 The government has also published guidance on changes to the CJRS.

 - The Treasury Direction (TD) under the Coronavirus Act 2020 sets out the legal framework for the scheme and was last updated on 25 June 2020.